suvojit-0x55aa/mixed-precision-pytorch/README.md

 | Storage | 90 MB | 46 MB |
 | Accuracy | 94.50% | 94.43% |

-Training on a 4x K80 Tesla GPUs, with ResNet50 with a batch size of 512 over 200 epochs.
+Training on 4x K80 Tesla GPUs, with ResNet50 with a batch size of 512 over 200 epochs.

 |  | FP32 | Mixed Precision |
 |------------|:-----:|:---------------:|